crypticCaroline/ms1-plantfactory/README.md

 #### Universal Features Across the Site

 ###### Logo and Navigation Bar
-The Navigation is at the top of the webpage.
-The logo and Nav links all change colour and are highlighted when hovered.
-The nav links direct the user to the correct page of the site.
-When the logo is clicked it will take the user back to the home page.
-When the page is active, I used bootstraps class .text-uppercase this causes all the letter to be capitalized and made the text a different colour.
-By having both these change it helps to improve the accessibility.
-When on smaller devices the nav goes underneath the logo and it is centered.
+The Navigation Bar is at the top of the webpage.
+The logo and nav links all change colour and are highlighted when hovered over.
+The nav links direct the user to the correct page of the website.
+When the logo is clicked on it will take the user to the home page.
+When the page is active, I used bootstraps class .text-uppercase.
+This causes all the letters to be capitalized and made the text a different colour.
+By having both these features accessibility is improved.
+When on smaller devices the nav goes underneath the logo and it is centred.
 For the larger screens, the nav is aligned to the right-hand side of the page and is on the same line as the Logo.
 I used white-space:nowrap to stop the (Request a Quote) from splitting when the size of the screen in lowered.
-The colour of the nav is our 0ff-white and the text is our main green colour
+The colour of the nav is our off-white and the text is the main green colour.

 ###### Responsiveness

-As the page is scaled up and down for different screen resolutions the content stays neat.
-This has been achieved using a mixture of media queries and Bootstraps responsive columns.
+The page is scaled up and down for different screen resolutions to help the content stay neat.
+This has been done using a mixture of media queries and Bootstraps responsive columns.

 ###### Accessibility

 All images and navigations have an alt attributes or aria-label.
 This is to make the site easier to use for people with visual impairments by allowing them to navigate the site easily.
 There is high contrast used throughout the design.
 Header elements have been used in sequence so that the site makes semantic sense to screen readers.
-With links being consistant when hovered over.
-I have also set the font to rem so that if somone has they font settings higher for visabilty the font size will increase accordingly.
+Links are consistent when hovered over.
+I have also set the font to rem so that if someone has their font settings higher for visibility the font size will increase accordingly.

 ###### Footer

-The footer split into 3 sections.
-Opening Hours, Contact Info and Social.
-The colour used for the background is our main-green colour with a reduce opacity as the colour is very bold when at 100%.
-Theses are stacked on smaller devices and are arranged in 3 coloumns on larger devices.
+The footer is split into 3 sections:.
+“Opening Hours”, “Contact Info” and “Social”.
+The colour used for the background is our the main-green colour with a reduced opacity as the colour is very bold when at 100%.
+Theses The three sections are stacked on smaller devices and are arranged in 3 coloumnscolumns on larger devices.

-The Opening Hours includes the times the office would be open.
-The contact details offer alternative ways of getting in contact with the business.
-Such as Address, telephone, and email.
-The last section Social has links to social media sites using Icons from [Font Awesome](https://fontawesome.com/) When hovered over these change from a white colour to a different shade of green than the background.
-The social section also includes a Contact Us link that is styled as a button to premote contact to Plant Factory.
+The “Opening Hours” section includes the times the office would is be open.
+The “Ccontact Ddetails” section offers the user alternative different ways of getting in contact with the business,. sSuch as the business’ aAddress, telephone numbers, and email.
+The last section “Social” section has links to social media sites using Icons from Font Awesome.
+When hovered over these links change from a white colour to a different shade of green than the background.
+The “Ssocial” section also includes a “Contact Us” link that is styled as a button to premotepromote contact to Plant Factory.

 ##### Meta data

 I have included descriptions, author, and keywords into the head element to increase traffic to the website.
-I have also labeled each page differently so if the client has multiple tabs open it is easy to know which tab is which.
+I have also labelled each page differently so that if the user has multiple tabs open it is easy to recognise each tab.

 ***

 #### Features Specific to Pages

 ###### Homepage
-* Includes a hero image reminder of the name of the company (Plant Factory) and a slogan to entice users to continue reading.
+* A hero image reminder of the name of the company (Plant Factory) and a slogan to entice users to continue reading.
-* About section with information of what Plant Factory does including an image of the owner.
-On smaller devices is stacked, and in 2 columns on larger resolutions.
+* An “About” section with information of what Plant Factory does, including an image of the owner.
+On smaller devices are stacked, and in 2 columns on larger resolutions.
-* Benefits sections lists 3 benefits of having more plants in the office.
-On smaller devices this is stacked, medium devices have 2 columns, and the last benefit is arranged underneath, and larger devices is in 3 serperate coloumns.
+* A “Benefits sections” listing 3 benefits of having more plants in the office.
+On smaller devices this is stacked, medium devices have 2 columns, and the last benefit is arranged underneath, and larger devices is in 3 separate columns.
-* What we offer section is displayed stacked on smaller devices and in 2 coloumns on larger screens and offers potential clients the option of potted plants or bespoke features.
-At the bottom of the option is another link to the contact us form.
+* A “What we offer” section which is displayed stacked on smaller devices and in 2 columns on larger screens.
+It offers potential clients the option of potted plants or bespoke features.
+Underneath the option is another link to the “Contact Us” form.

 ###### Testimonial
-* Includes a carousel at the top, paired with an overlay for text colour contrast.
-The test includes information about the business that the work was carried out for and the type of option they opted for.
+* The “Testimonial” page includes a carousel at the top, paired with an overlay for text colour contrast.
+The text includes information about the client and the type of option they opted for.
 Below the carousel is the testimonies.
-The testimonies are in relation to the images in the carousel and at the bottom of the text is says where each testimony is from.
-I have scaled the carousel images very large; this is because it is a showcase of the type of work the business has carried out.
+The testimonies are in relation to the images in the carousel and at the bottom of the text is where each testimony is from.
+I have scaled the carousel images to be large.
+This is because it is a showcase of the type of work the business has carried out.
 * I have staggered the testimonies on all devices.

 ##### Form
-* The Form page consists of the form and universal features only.
+* The “Form” page consists of the form and universal features only.
-* The form includes fields for the user to enter their business name and contact using - input type="text"
+* The form includes fields for the user to enter their business name and contact details using - input type="text"
-* The input field for email requires the answer to be an email
+* The email input field requires the answer to be an email
-* The number must be a number to be valid.
+* The phone number input field must be a number to be valid.
-* Prefernces for contact method is by use of a radio button as there is an option for both to be selected and no errors made causing potential upset to the client.
+* The preferred contact method is selected using a radio button.
+This is because there is an option for both contact methods to be selected.
+By using a radio button errors are avoided that may upset the user.
 * Options they would like to talk about is a checklist.
-This is to make sure when the form is submitted it goes to the correct team.
+This is to ensure the submitted form goes to the correct team.
-* There is a - textarea - to allow the client to ask any further details.
+* There is a - textarea - to allow the user to ask any further details.
 I have used placeholder text to encourage the user to make any further comments.
 * The submit button is large and changes colour when hovered over.
 * The form is stacked for mobile use.
 For the larger screens, the radio buttons and check list appear inline.
-* The labels are clear as to what should go in the field and all fields are set to required.
+* The labels are clear as to what should go in the field and all fields are set to “required”.

 I have set the form to POST with an action of "contact.php" this will not currently go anywhere as github pages is static hosting only.

 ### Future Features

 * Nav collapses on mobile
-* Has a log in area where clients can chat online with memebers of the team and has the ability to share designs and discuss offers.
+* Has a log in area where users can chat online with members of the team and has the ability to share designs and discuss offers.
-* Has a form submited status to give users peace of mind that the form has been sent correctly and sends the form to Plant Factory email.
+* Has a “form submitted” status to give users peace of mind that the form has been sent correctly and sends the form to Plant Factory email.
 * Create an option for businesses to buy smaller plants online with a way to make online payments.

 ***